wtcooper/DataProductsCourse/RDataViz.md

 Distribution
 ========================================================

- - The raw distribution of the data are presented (Distribution tab):
+ - The "Distribution" tab provides a raw data plot to visualize the range of the data and potential outliers (showing the standard deviations from the mean for each data point), and a histogram to see the distribution.

 ![plot of chunk unnamed-chunk-3](RDataViz-figure/unnamed-chunk-3-1.png)